Part I- Homeownership as Part of the American Dream

 - Private money becomes a viable option.
 The difference between institutional and private money loan rates is significantly less.

-- Social engineering has created vast opportunities in the private money field for single-family lots to be converted to high-density residential and commercial offices to be converted to residential rentals and condos.
+- Social engineering has created vast opportunities in the private sector for converting single-family lots to high-density residential use and for converting commercial offices to residential rentals and condominiums.

 - Residential properties are no longer valued solely based on comparable sales but now on the number of possible units that can be built as a high-density, low-cost replacement.